 Waltham, MA 02454

-Yes, you are required to upload your transcripts to the Educational Record page of your application in order for it to be considered complete.
+Yes, you are required to upload your transcripts to the Educational Record page of your application in order for your application to be considered complete.
+The transcripts that you upload are not considered official.
 You may upload your institution’s print or web version of your transcript.
-The transcripts that you upload are not considered official.
 Many institutions allow students and alumni to access their grade report online; these reports are sufficient for application file review.
 Please note that transcripts must be in English or be accompanied by an English translation.

 Please follow these guidelines when uploading your transcripts: